How to create a new folder on your Mac

 If you tend to keep sensitive data or files in your Mac folders, you can encrypt them for added security.
 You can password-protect your folders on Mac, allowing only access to people who know the password.
 It’s also a good idea to make regular Mac backups because data can easily be lost.
 Backup copies are a great way to restore lost or corrupted files and folders.

-Protect your important files with MyBackup from IONOS.
+Protect your important files with MyDefender from IONOS.
 The solution provides automatic security backups for your smartphone, computer, and tablet and stores your data in highly secure, ISO-certified data centers.